MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 #### Prerequisites

 - The user must already be soft deleted.
-See the previous section for information.
+See [Soft delete users in Power Platform](#soft-delete-users-in-power-platform) earlier in this article.
 - All records owned by the user must be reassigned to another user.
 User records can be reassigned from the [User settings page](users-settings.md).
-- You must have turned on the **Enable disabled users (preview)** feature setting for your environment using the Power Platform admin center.
+- You must have turned on the **Delete disabled users (preview)** > **Enable delete disabled users** feature setting for your environment using the Power Platform admin center.
 More information: [Manage feature settings](settings-features.md).

 #### How to permanently delete users